leesei/old.leesei.github.io/source/_posts/arch-linux.md

 Antergos LiveCD boots into GNOME3 and comes with a `Cnchi` graphical installer.
 It is better to update Cnchi (`pacman -Syu cnchi`) before installation.
 The good (may be bad for you) things about Antergos are:
-1. it does not install LibreOffice (which I don't use) by defualt
+1. it does not install LibreOffice (which I don't use) by default
-2. it downloads the latest packages from network during install
+2. it downloads the latest packages from network during install (but the install is slower)

 ### ArchBang

-ArchBang kickstart you with OpenBox WM.
+ArchBang kick-start you with OpenBox WM.

 [Announcements page](http://bbs.archbang.org/viewforum.php?id=2)